Tokyo Art Galleries

 Tokyo Photographic Art Museum

-Photography is a major part of the Japanese art scene, and Ebisu’s Tokyo Photographic Art Museum (also known as the TOP Museum) is the country’s largest gallery devoted exclusively to the medium (including film and multimedia as well as still photography).
-Having recently undergone a major renovation, the TOP Museum now boasts no less than four gallery spaces, plus a bookshop and a bakery-café run by Daikanyama’s fashionable Maison Ichi.
+Photography is a major part of the Japanese art scene, and Ebisu’s Tokyo Photographic Art Museum (also known as the TOP Museum) is the country’s largest gallery devoted exclusively to the medium (including film and multimedia as well as still photography). recently undergone a major renovation, the TOP Museum now boasts no less than four gallery spaces, plus a bookshop and a bakery-café run by Daikanyama’s fashionable Maison Ichi.
 Recent exhibitions have included a show by the notorious Nobuyoshi Araki, one of Japan’s most internationally-successful photographers.

 Yebisu Garden Place, 1-13-3 Mita, Meguro-ku, Tokyo